11 Best Campgrounds in Christina Lake, BC

 Miniature Nigerian goats, ducks, and chickens add to the fun with animals.
 If one of the owners has time, kids get a lesson about how to gather eggs.
 There's a barn for special events and his and hers gardens: His is a U-pick veggie plot.
 Hers is a "secret garden" that, in the words of the gardener, gives hummingbirds, bees, and butterflies "a place to thrive."

-Camping is a new feature for the capable couple who have lived at Owl Mountain for 22 years and spent two decades in the trail riding business.
-Located on 48.5 hectares on the Cascade border of B.C. and Washington State, the ranch is a peaceful oasis in the thriving landscape of Christina Lake tourism.
+Camping is a relatively new feature for the capable couple who have lived at Owl Mountain for more than 20 years and spent decades in the trail riding business.
+Located on an estimated 40 hectares on the Cascade border of B.C. and Washington State, the ranch is a peaceful oasis in the thriving landscape of Christina Lake tourism.

 This is one place where you won't have to worry about crowding.
 Make a reservation if you want, but with all the space available at the ranch, it probably isn't necessary.
 The focus here is on quality, not quantity: "We are happy to keep numbers low so that folks have lots of room to spare."
 This is good news for people who want to camp with a large group and are likely to be accommodated.